Mii-dera: Sengoku period and beyond

 In the late 16th century, Mii-dera, along with many of the other nearby temples, sought alliances, for military (defensive) strength, as well as military power.
 The territories of the Asai and Asakura families were closest to Mount Hiei, but these families, as well as others the temples had allied with, were rivals of Oda Nobunaga.
 These two families suffered heavy defeats at the hands of Nobunaga and his chief general Toyotomi Hideyoshi, so in 1571 they sought a stronger alliance with the temples.
 That same year, Nobunaga set to destroying everything on Mount Hiei, starting with the town of Sakamoto at the foot of the mountain, and setting his sights on Enryaku-ji at the summit.
 Much of Mii-dera was destroyed, as the warrior monks failed against Nobunaga's large and highly trained samurai army.

 Following these attacks, the monks of Mount Hiei were finally granted a reprieve, and rebuilt their temples once more.
 Mii-dera has never been attacked or destroyed since then.

 Halls and treasures

-Within the Kondō and Hondo (the Main Hall and Buddha Hall) of Mii-dera, there are at least six statues of the Buddha, sacred personal possessions of various Emperors, including Emperor Tenji, which are hidden away and shown only on rare, special occasions, as well as one large statue of the Miroku, or Maitreya, Buddha in the center of the Hall.
-The Kondo was built in 1599, and is a replacement for the original, built in 672 and destroyed in 1571.
+Within the Main Hall (Kondō) and Buddha Hall (Hondo) of Mii-dera, there are at least six statues of the Buddha, sacred personal possessions of various emperors of Japan including Emperor Tenji, which are hidden away and shown only on rare, special occasions, as well as one large statue of Maitreya in the center of the Hall.
+The Kondō was built in 1599, and is a replacement for the original, built in 672 and destroyed in 1571.

-Mii-dera also has a Kannon-do, built in 1072.
+Mii-dera also has a Kannon-dō, built in 1072.

-The evening bell of Mii-dera appears in many tales and legends, including one of the warrior monk Musashibo Benkei and another of a vainglorious woman who dared to touch the forbidden bell.
+The evening bell of Mii-dera appears in many tales and legends, including one of the sōhei Benkei and another of a woman who dared to touch it.